LauJensen/clojureql/README.md

          (select (where (!= :id 5)))        ; But filter out ID = 5
-         (join :salary :id)                 ; Join with table salary USING column id (take 10))                         ; Dont extract more than 10 hits
+         (join :salary :id)                 ; Join with table salary USING column id (take 10))                         ; Dont extract more than 10 hits (distinct)			    ; Make the results distinct across all columns
     >>> ({:id 3 :name "Frank"} {:id 2 :name "Christophe"})

 **Note:** This executes SQL statements 3 times in this order: conj!, disj!, @